-Our team set up custom labels that communicate status, blockers, complexity (for example, we mark quick fixes with "Bash It”), and other factors.
+Our team set up custom labels that communicate status, blockers, complexity (for example, we mark quick fixes with the label “Bash It”), and other factors.
 Together, they communicate a lot in a single glance.
-Our example style guide is below.
+Check out our example style guide on the next page.

-Labels don’t just add a pop of color; if you use them consistently, you’ll never have to sift through your issues on the board.
-For more ideas around labeling best practices, check out this post.
+Labels don’t just add a pop of colour; if you use them consistently, you’ll never have to sift through your issues on the board.
+(For more ideas around labelling best practices, check out this post.)

 Your new home at work

-Kanban is a methodology that capitalizes on this fact to create an efficient improvement-orientated work system.
+Kanban is a methodology that capitalizes on this fact to create an efficient and improvement-orientated system.

-Basically, Kanban boards create a picture of project work and processes.
+Basically, Kanban boards create a snapshot of project work and processes.
 By visualizing work this way, you can create focus, establish flow, and continuously improve.

 Using pipelines like a boss

-ZenHub Workspaces come pre-set with seven pipelines which represent the stages that work goes through within your team: New Issues, Icebox, Backlog, In Progress, Review/QA, Done and Closed.
+ZenHub boards come pre-set with seven pipelines which represent the stages that work goes through within your team: New Issues, Icebox, Backlog, In Progress, Review/QA, Done and Closed.

-Icebox: Low priority or un-prioritized Issues that are not to be worked on immediately
+- Icebox: Low priority or un-prioritized Issues that don’t require immediate attention.

-Backlog: Upcoming Issues that are immediate priorities.
+- Product Backlog: Upcoming issues that are immediate priorities.
 Issues here should be prioritized top-to-bottom in the pipeline.

-Closed: When an Issue is closed, it will default land in the 'Closed' pipeline which is the last pipeline on the ZenHub Board.
+- Closed: When an issue is closed, it will land by default in the 'Closed' pipeline, which is the last pipeline on the ZenHub Board.
 Closed Issues cannot be moved to another pipeline unless re-opened.

 Making it all come together

-It’s not a one (wo)man job.
+- It’s not a one person job.
 A well-functioning team has all its members dragging and dropping issues as they progress, and a well-organized task board is the key to making this possible.